rocmarchive/realcaffe2/README.md

 * Add the Repo Server

-	For Debian based systems, like Ubuntu, configure the Debian ROCm repository as follows:
+	For Debian based systems, like Ubuntu, configure the Debian ROCm repository.
+See the steps [here](https://rocm.github.io/install.html).

 * Install or Update ROCm